FranciszekPin/cozy-interpreter/README.md

 ### Assignment

-Syntax of assigning value to variable:
+Syntax of assigning value to a variable:

 ```
 variable-name = expression
 ```

-Assigning value works in similar way to C, but note that there are spaces required before and after '=' characters.
+Assigning value works similarly to C, but note that there are spaces required before and after '=' characters.
-Also chaining assignments is impossible.
+Also, chaining assignments is impossible.
 See examples of wrong syntax below to better understand:

 ```